Skip to main content

 Christmas-Eve with Dad

-We all have special memories with our Dad at Christmas.
+We all have special memories with our Dads at Christmas.
 Here’s one of mine.
-While preparing Podcasts for this Holiday season I was reminded of this treasured memory - Enjoy!
+While preparing Podcasts for this Holiday season, I was reminded of this treasured memory—enjoy!

-As I entered Joe’s Hardware in Fallbrook California I was surprised to see a W. R. Case and Sons Cutlery Co.
-Knife display.
+As I entered Joe’s Hardware in Fallbrook, California, I was surprised to see a display of W. R. Case and Sons Cutlery Co. knives.

 This transported me back to Marshall’s TrueValue Hardware store, on the square in Cuba, Illinois . . .

-You see, just inside the front door, to your left was a special display of Case knives.
-I always had to stop and look at the wide selection thinking - Someday I’ll be old enough to buy myself one.
+You see, just inside the front door, to your left, was an extraordinary display of Case knives.
+I always had to stop and look at the wide selection, thinking - Someday I’ll be old enough to buy myself one.

 Why Case?
 Well, because that’s what Dad always carried.
 You see, my Dad was a traditional outdoorsman.
 A hunter.
-He loved to hunt; rabbits, squirrels, pheasant, raccoons (coons), whatever was in season.
+He loved to hunt; rabbits, squirrels, pheasants, raccoons (coons), and whatever was in season.
 His spare time was spent in the woods hunting or on a river fishing with his children.
 No, not just for sport.
 It supplemented his income.
-As a boy it was my job to hold the game as he skinned and cleaned it for the freezer, using his Case knife.
+As a boy, I held the game as he skinned and cleaned it for the freezer using his Case knife.

-For you city slickers who’ve never been hunting, it was went something like this:
+For you city slickers who’ve never been hunting, it went something like this:

 “Good night for Coon hunting, fresh snow on the ground, get your boots and hunting clothes on - it’s cold tonight.”